KPMG judicial managers back liquidation of Envy group of companies

 "We conclude that the objectives of judicial management cannot be achieved for any of the companies.
 There is, most significantly, no business for the judicial managers to preserve or continue," the managers said in the report.

-During the period from July 2020 to February 2021, EGT made nearly 1,200 fund transfers, totalling S$238.6 million, to two bank accounts, at least one of them belonging to Ng, the report said.
+During the period from July last year to February this year, EGT made nearly 1,200 fund transfers, totalling $238.6 million, to two bank accounts, at least one of them belonging to Ng, the report said.

 Ng has declined to meet the KPMG officials, it added.